 Two common examples are for a car that:

-- is aggressively lowered, such as a bagged 350z show car, or
+- is aggressively lowered, like a bagged show car, or

-- needs increased steering lock, such as a Nissan 350z built for drifting.
+- needs increased steering lock, like a drift build Z33.

 350z Brake Upgrades